raouiaMobileDev/springboot-miroservices/README.md

-﻿Microservices Architecture with Spring Boot, Spring Cloud, and Docker 📌 Project Overview
+🧩 # Microservices Architecture with Spring Boot, Spring Cloud & Docker 📌 Project Overview

-This project demonstrates the design and implementation of a scalable microservices-based system using Spring Boot, Spring Cloud, and Docker.
-The objective is to transform a traditional monolithic approach into a distributed architecture where services are independently developed, deployed, and managed.
+This project demonstrates how to build a scalable microservices-based system using Spring Boot, Spring Cloud, and Docker.

+The goal is to migrate from a monolithic architecture to a distributed, cloud-native architecture where services are:

+Independently developed

+Independently deployed

+Loosely coupled

+Easily scalable

-The system follows modern cloud-native development practices including service discovery, centralized configuration, inter-service communication, and containerization.
+The project applies modern microservices patterns such as service discovery, centralized configuration, API gateway routing, and containerization.

-🧱 Architecture
+🏗️ System Architecture

-The application is composed of multiple independent microservices that communicate through REST APIs.
-Each service is responsible for a specific business capability and runs in its own container.
+The system consists of multiple independent microservices communicating through REST APIs.

-Main architectural components include:

-API Gateway – Single entry point for all client requests

-Service Registry (Eureka) – Dynamic service discovery

-Config Server – Centralized configuration management

-Business Microservices – Independent services (e.g., User, Department, Order, etc.)

-Docker – Containerization and environment consistency

-🚀 Technologies Used
-Technology	Purpose
-Spring Boot	Rapid development of microservices
+Core Components
+Component	Description
-Spring Cloud	Microservices infrastructure (Eureka, Config, Gateway) Eureka Server	Service discovery and registration Spring Cloud Gateway	API Gateway and request routing Spring Cloud Config	Centralized configuration
+API Gateway	Single entry point for all client requests Eureka Server	Service discovery and registration Config Server	Centralized configuration management Business Microservices	Domain-specific services (User, Department, etc.)
-REST APIs	Communication between services
-Docker	Containerization and deployment
+Docker	Containerization platform
-Maven	Dependency management and build tool
-⚙️ Features

-Microservices-based architecture

-Independent deployment of services

-Centralized configuration management

-Dynamic service registration and discovery

-API Gateway for routing and filtering

-RESTful inter-service communication

-Dockerized services for portability